ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     - List the contents of directory `~/MSE404-MM/lab01/helium` with `ls`
         - You'll see there are three files in the directory you copied.
           1. `He.in` - an input file for the DFT code you'll be using.
-          2. `He.pbe-mt_fhi.UPF` - a pseudopotential file for carbon, which tells the DFT code what approximation to use in your calculation.
+          2. `He.pbe-mt_fhi.UPF` - a pseudopotential file for helium, which contains information about the interaction between the helium nucleus and the electrons.
         - You'll learn more about these types of files in later classes.

     ![text](images/19MSE.PNG){: width="600" }